- How is kidney cancer treated?

 Radiation therapy for kidney cancer

 Radiation therapy uses high-energy radiation to kill cancer cells.
-External beam therapy focuses radiation from outside the body on the cancer.
-It is like getting an x-ray, but the radiation is much more intense.
-The procedure itself is painless.
+The type of radiation sometimes used to treat kidney cancer, known as external beam therapy, focuses radiation from a source outside the body on the cancer.

 Radiation therapy is more often used to palliate, or ease, symptoms of kidney cancer such as pain, bleeding, or problems caused by cancer spread (especially to the bones or brain).

-A special type of radiation therapy known as stereotactic radiosurgery can sometimes be used for single tumors that have spread to the brain.
-This procedure does not actually involve surgery.
-There are 2 main techniques for stereotactic radiosurgery, but they all use the same principle of pinpoint radiation.
-In one technique, several beams of high-dose radiation are focused on the tumor from different angles over a few minutes to hours.
-The second technique uses a movable linear accelerator that is controlled by a computer (a linear accelerator is a machine that produces x-ray beams).
+A special type of radiation therapy known as stereotactic radiosurgery can sometimes be used for single tumors in the brain.
+This does not actually involve surgery.
+There are 2 main techniques for stereotactic radiosurgery, but they both use the same principle of pinpoint radiation.
+In one technique, many thin beams of radiation are focused on the tumor from different angles over a few minutes to hours.
+The second technique uses a movable linear accelerator (a machine that produces x-ray beams) that is controlled by a computer.
 Instead of delivering many beams at once, the linear accelerator moves around to deliver radiation to the tumor from different angles.
-In either approach, the patient's head is kept in the same position by placing it in a rigid frame.
+In either approach, the patient’s head is kept in the same position by placing it in a rigid frame.
 This type of treatment can also be used for areas of cancer spread outside of the brain.
 When it is used to treat cancer elsewhere, it is called stereotactic body radiotherapy.